shrey-007/ProblemOfTheDay/src/ableToSolve/stack/Parentheses.md

    - we can only take ')' if count of '(' is lesser than it.
    - we want count of both '(' = count of ')' = n
 8. RemoveInvalidParentheses(Leetcode Hard)-:
+9. Score of Parentheses-: Not yet solved on leetcode
+10.